Tutoring

 SPONSORSHIP

-Mentoring is a voluntary support program in which an upperclassman offers assistance to a student in the PASS or LAS program by providing guidance, support, and a listening ear through regular check-ins, with the aim of offering emotional support during this difficult and challenging year.
+Mentoring is a voluntary support program in which an upperclassman offers assistance to a student in the PASS or LAS program by providing support, guidance, and a listening ear through regular check-ins, with the aim of offering emotional support during this difficult and challenging year.

 ** All course materials and worksheets will be distributed at the beginning of the course.